 Numbers 200-299 designate graduate courses, open to bachelor's degree holders with adequate preparation and ability.
-Courses in the 200 series are generally conducted as seminars, requiring original research; some are lectures based upon instructors' research; all involve originality, initiative, and independence of judgment.
+Graduate courses are generally conducted as seminars, requiring original research; some are lectures based upon instructors' research; all involve originality, initiative, and independence of judgment.
 A second-semester senior with superior preparation and ability may be admitted by the instructor.
 Course number 290 designates independent study at the graduate level; 299 a master's degree thesis or project.
 See Regulations and Procedures; Degrees and Credentials; and specific course prerequisites.